 Design packaging

 Packaging is the first thing that customers will see when they encounter your product.
 It should be eye-catching, informative, and consistent with your brand.
-The packaging should be able to convey the information about your product, such as ingredients, nutritional value, and contact information in an easy to read and understand manner.
-It should also be designed in a way that it’s easy to open, close and store.
-It’s important to consider the packaging material and its environmental impact, and make sure it’s food safety.
+The packaging should be able to convey information about your product, such as ingredients, nutritional value, and contact information, in an easy-to-read and understandable manner.

 Step 7: Create your offer